n0ches/inverted-index/README.md

-# PLEASE CHANGE THE VALUE OF FILEPATH VARIABLE IN MANAGAEMENT.JAVA ACCORDING TO DIRECTORY OF BBC FOLDER

 An inverted index is an index data structure, which is used to map all documents with their content.
 It keeps a word and all documents containing this word.
 There are two types of inverted indexes:
     • Record-level inverted index contains a list of references to documents for each word.
     • Word-level inverted index contains the positions of each word within a document.